ab-inand/voyage-X1/README.md

 └── package.json
 ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is protected by copyright law.
+All rights are reserved.
+See the LICENSE file for detailed terms and conditions.

+## Contact

+For licensing inquiries or permissions, please contact the copyright holder.

 ## Acknowledgments